North Carolina Democrats seek election, campaign changes after lawmaker switches to GOP

 “You can’t completely switch teams, put on the other jersey and start scoring goals for the opposite team and have no recourse whatsoever from voters,” Sen. Natasha Marcus, a Mecklenburg County Democrat and bill co-sponsor, told reporters.
 “So it’s time we made this change.”

 Party switches are uncommon.
-Rep. Bill Brisson of Duplin County switched from the Democrats to the Republicans in 2017.
+Rep. Bill Brisson of Bladen County switched from the Democrats to the Republicans in 2017.

 Another bill sponsor, Sen. Michael Garrett of Guilford County, said he didn’t expect the measure to advance anytime soon “because it’s a little too close to the incident in Mecklenburg County.”
 But he said the proposal is “good government.
 It is about restoring voters’ confidence.”